deepubuntu/cowcow/README.md

 **CowCow is an offline-first, intelligent speech data collection toolkit for low-resource languages**

 I call it **Cowcow** because I think its just a cool name.
-But if youtake life seriously, you can consider it to mean "Capture Our Words/Capture Our World".
+But if you take life seriously, you can consider it to mean "Capture Our Words/Capture Our World".
 CowCow is a command-line toolkit built with Rust for collecting high-quality speech data with intelligent recording features, real-time quality control, and seamless cloud synchronization even in low-connectivity situations.

 ## Key Features